 - Be at least 17 years old or have completed Year 12 study

 How to apply

 Step 1: Complete the IDEAS online form.

-Step 4: If you are approved for entry into an undergraduate program you will be advised at the interview, or alternative pathways will be discussed.
+Step 3: The Student Adviser will recommend that you are approved for entry into an undergraduate program or alternative pathways will be discussed.

-Step 6: You will then receive your official offer letter and welcome pack from USC, after QTAC offers have been released.
+Step 5: You will then receive your official offer letter and welcome pack from USC.